 In order to prevent the conflict of interest created by a consensual sexual or romantic relationship, Columbus State University required that the participants in such a relationship act immediately to remove the conflict of interest.
 Those who require clarification of this policy or the definition of a relational conflict of interest, or who require guidance in removing the conflict of interest are encouraged to contact the AA/EEO Office or the Human Resources Director.
 Failure of the supervisor/faculty member to remove the conflict of interest may lead to disciplinary procedures, including termination of employment.
 This policy is superceded by laws governing ability to consent based on age.

 Smoking

 Smoking is prohibited in all University facilities, athletic stadiums and vehicles.
 Smoking is prohibited within 20 feet of any facility or stadium entrance or exit.
-This includes the covered entrance at University Hall and both levels of the covered walkways of Arnold Hall, Howard Hall, Tucker Hall and Faculty Office Building, and both levels of the Davidson Student Center.
+This includes any and all covered entrances to university facilities.

 CAMPUS ORGANIZATIONS